gioui/gio/README.md

 	$ export GO111MODULE=on
 	$ go run gioui.org/apps/gophers

-should display a simple (nonsense) demo.
+should display a simple (nonsense) demo that displays Go contributors fetched from GitHub.
+If you run into quota issues, supply a [Github token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) with the `-token`flag:

+	$ go run gioui.org/apps/gophers -token <github token>

 ## Android